|Page 1 of 2:|| |

 Swansea and Cardiff in South Wales, UK and produced by producer and

 director Peter Edwards, producer and director Charlie Hanson and

 producer Patrick Cassavetti.
-It tells the story about 17-year-old
+It tells the story about a

-Leigh-Anne Williams, a single mother who lives in a deteriorated
+seventeen-year-old single mother named Leigh-Anne Williams who lives in

-council flat in a harsh area in Cardiff with her daughter Rebecca.
+a deteriorated council flat in a harsh area in Cardiff with her

-Leigh-Anne is in an ongoing argument with a Turkish immigrant in her
+daughter named Rebecca and who is in an ongoing argument with a Turkish

-neighbourhood, is frequently visited by a social worker, spends most of
+immigrant in her neighbourhood, frequently visited by a social worker

-her time with her brother and his two friends who are juvenile
+and who spends most of her time with her brother and his two friends

 Makes some trenchant and powerful points about racism, and the way the